Jaxelr/Nancy.Metadata.OpenApi/README.md

 This library targets Nancy 2.0, for previous versions that target Nancy 1.X check release that target version 0.7.0 and below.

+__Note:__ Since Nancyfx is no longer being maintained i will be deprioritizing this library, please read [here for details](https://github.com/NancyFx/Nancy/issues/3010)

 ## Builds

 | Appveyor  | Branch | Coverage |